 My first priority is to my readers and podcast listeners.
 I love connecting them to companies, services, and sites that can be helpful for them.

-To make sure things are squared away, I have to vet before I publish any content.
+To make sure things are squared away, I vet before I publish any content.

 Free Guest Post

 Based on my workload and schedule, I have one spot a month for a free guest post.
-If you want to inquire about writing one, please fill out this form here.
+If you want to inquire about writing one, please email me.

 I will review it weekly and reach it out if your guest post is a good fit for the site.